Vancouver restaurants are just minutes from some of the most bountiful oceans, farmland, and vineyards in the world.

 Tojo’s is home to internationally acclaimed sushi chef Hidekazu Tojo: a man so highly regarded that he has been fawned over by Anthony Bourdain, ranked as one of the 10 best sushi chefs in the world, and even named a goodwill ambassador by the Japanese government.

 Not easily impressed?
-He has also been credited with the invention of North American sushi staple the California roll in 1971.
+As we mentioned in our list of things to know before visiting Vancouver he has also been credited with the invention of a North American sushi staple: the California roll

 At Tojo’s it’s simply called the ‘Tojo roll’.